“Funky island retreat on a hill above Mykonos Town, with minimal white interiors and super-friendly staff”

 But it's the supremely cool interiors that really take your breath away: a few bold drops of colour (a hot pink rug, three orange candles glowing in an alcove) against a backdrop so brilliantly white that you’ll be wearing your Armani shades inside.
 And it could not be more romantic: wrought-iron four-posters with billowing canopies, heated outdoor Jacuzzis in some suites, even a pair of immaculate chapels on hand in case you pop the question.

 - The rooms’ pared-down aesthetic is the last word in Greek island chic

-- With 21 rooms, the mood is intimate and sociable (it is still family-owned)
+- With 25 rooms and suites, the mood is intimate and sociable (it is still family-owned)

 - Manager Fotis and his excellent team provide faultless, friendly service